Positive Behaviour Policy

 1. When a child leaves the classroom and is supported on a 1:1 basis, it is appropriate for the TA to go with the child, speak to them and then return with them to the classroom.
 It would be helpful to talk to the child about any possible ‘trigger’ during the calming down process.

-2. When the child leaves the classroom without a TA the Class Teacher should ask another child from the class to inform the Principal or Assistant Principal via the School If the first procedure is not successful then the TA will inform the Principal or Assistant Principal and another adult will be asked to help with returning the child to the classroom.
+2. When the child leaves the classroom without a TA the Class Teacher should ask another child from the class to inform the Principal or Assistant Principal via the School Office.
+If the first procedure is not successful then the TA will inform the Principal or Assistant Principal and another adult will be asked to help with returning the child to the classroom.

 When a child leaves the school grounds: